 Optional Watercolor Paints

 I have these because I like their consistency and how they look on the paper.
 Also the cobalt turquoise lets me get intense greens on the few occasions they’re needed.
+Payne’s gray I like for doing value studies.
+It’s a very blue gray (usually a mixture of ultramarine and black) but looks good.

 - Cobalt turquoise